Skip to main content

 What is Gov. Morehead School F/t Blind's MySchoolScout rating?

-Gov. Morehead School F/t Blind has a composite rating of 7.8 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Gov. Morehead School F/t Blind has a current MySchoolScout rating of 7.8 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Gov. Morehead School F/t Blind?